MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dam-custom-focal-point.md

 # Overview

-When an image is uploaded to the Media Library, the system attempts to determine the focal point of the image.
+When an image is uploaded to the Commerce site builder Media Library, the system attempts to determine the focal point of the image.
 For example, if the image has a person on it, the system will set the focal point to the face of the person by default.
-In most cases the automatically set focal point works well for all viewports, but sometimes you might want to adjust the focal point to ensure that a specific part of the image is always visible.
+In most cases the automatically set focal point works well for all viewports, but sometimes you may want to adjust the focal point to ensure that a specific part of the image is always visible.

 ### Define a custom focal point for an image